-In simple terms, it’s a legal arrangement where you can give an asset, which can be property, money, shares etc. to someone- a ‘trustee’ to look after for another person the ‘beneficiary’.
+In simple terms, it’s a legal arrangement where you can give an asset (such as property, money, shares) to someone, known as the ‘trustee’, to look after for another person, known as the ‘beneficiary’.

-The trustee technically owns the assets and will manage the trust for the beneficiary, who will receive the asset at a given time.
+The trustee technically owns the assets and is obliged to manage the trust for the beneficiary, who will then receive the asset at a given time.

 Different Types of Trusts

-Now this can get complicated and you should seek legal advice when setting up a trust, as there are several types of trust, and it will come down to what’s best for tax and fits the purpose.
+It is essential to seek legal advice when setting up a trust, as there are several different types, and the best option will be one which is most tax efficient and fits the purpose.

-– Discretionary trust – this gives the power to the trustees to decide how the assets are distributed, and investment decisions within the trust.
+This type of trust gives the power to the trustees to decide how the assets are distributed, and to make investment decisions within the trust.

-– Vulnerable Persons Trust – this may be of tax benefit if the beneficiary is a ‘vulnerable person’.
+There are circumstances where a specific trust such as this may be of tax benefit, providing the beneficiary is a ‘vulnerable person’.

-Gail made it a painless and thought provoking exercise…our wishes have been understood and will be acted upon..
+Gail made the arrangement of our wills a painless and thought provoking exercise…our wishes have been understood and will be acted upon..